“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Thanks Sairek.
 Hold tight Varhi, I’m going to cook you up a real tasty meal.”
 Nayleen said with a wink to the wounded boy, then turned her head.
 “Sairek and I can go get some more wood for this fire—”

 “I’ll do it.”
 Cyial interjected, standing up.
-"My senses are better in case something is around and all in case something is lurking in these woods."
+"My senses are better in case something is around...
+In case something else is lurking in these woods."

 Nayleen shrugged uncaringly but nodded in agreement and moved to stand up.
 Both she and Cyial moved to the edge of the clearing, looking to salvage sticks.
 Sairek moved his seated position to shimmy himself closer to Varhi while he waited for his friends to return.
 He thanked Cyial in his head.
 The demon probably knew he had a lot of questions on his mind to ask Varhi.